-This tutu tutorial is the #1 post ever on Feels Like Home.
-I originally posted it in 2009, and it has been viewed and shared all over the world as parents make tutus for their little princesses, fairies, and ballerinas.
+My easy tutu tutorial was originally posted it in 2009, and it has been viewed and shared all over the world as parents make tutus for their little princesses, fairies, and ballerinas.
 This easy tutu tutorial will help you to create your own No-Sew Tutu skirt for children or adults!
 Check out the step by step instructions with lots of photos below.

 For her second birthday, I made Grace a no-sew tutu.
-It is one of the cutest things I’ve ever seen.
+It was one of the cutest things I’ve ever seen.

 You know we’re anti-princess around here, but I thought a tutu would be a perfect dress up piece.
 Tutus are all about imagination and whimsy.
 Tutus can work for ballerinas or fairies or special birthday girls.